tumurzakov/tumurzakov.github.io/README.md

 ## Uncle Bob taught me writing unit tests
 2021-05-22

 After I read Uncle Bob's book "Clean coder" I became a big fan of TDD.
 Book clarified to me the true purpose of writing tests.
 I made a few last projects using ping-pong technique and was very satisfied with that.
-Every time I feel lazy writing a test I hear Uncle Bob's claim "Who do you think you are?" and "Be professional!" and this is enough motivation for now.
+Every time I feel lazy writing a test I hear Uncle Bob's claim "Who do you think you are?" and "Be professional!" and this is enough motivation for me now.